timbeissinger/ComplexSelection/README.md

 # ComplexSelection
 This repository houses code and data to identify selection on traits controlled by many loci.
-The corresponding preprint, "a simple test identifies selection on complex traits in breeding and experimentally evolved populations", is available at [bioRxiv](https://www.biorxiv.org/content/early/2017/12/21/238295).
+The corresponding paper, "a simple test identifies selection on complex traits", is available at [Genetics](https://www.biorxiv.org/content/early/2017/12/21/238295).
 In this repository, we have divided files into subdirectories as outlined below.
 For analyses performed using R-markdown, we have deposited both raw files and html outputs.

 ## *Function:* R function to estimate G-hat from allele frequency and effect size data.
 * ***Ghat.R:*** R function to estimate G-hat from allele frequency and effect size data.